zkytony/robotdev/spot/docs/LifeCycle.md

 - Only move joints with motors in lockout mode or while Spot is powered off.
 - Be careful to avoid pinch points

+# Troubleshooting

+## Extreme Motor Vibration

+**Experience 1 (02/10/2022 ~9:15AM)**: When I try to undock Spot, I accidentally pressed the "Walk" button (A) while Spot is docked (I am not sure why I could get into that interface when Spot is docked).
+Then, Spot stood up above the dock, and I tried to joystick it out of the Docker (during which spot front-right leg hit dock pillar).

+Then, suddenly there is extreme noise (very unpleasant) from the back of Spot.
+The operation was still fine.
+We then pressed "X" to sit the Spot (during which time the whole back of Spot is vibrating extremely fast), and then immediately press the power button to shut down the robot (need to withstand the vibration).

+We then rebooted the robot, and everything seemed to be fine again.
+We did not do calibration again.